mpu/gthreads-art/code0.md

 };

 !descr
 This is getting serious, the structure gt describes what a green thread is from the threading library's point of view.
-The `ctx` member of a context captures a CPU state.
+The `ctx` member of a thread structure captures a CPU state.
 This member can be seen as a frozen execution context for the thread so it is meaningful only when the thread is in state `Ready`.
 You might have noticed that only callee save registers appear in a context;  more details about this will be given in `gtswtch` below.

 For the time being, a thread structure can be in three states.